 Charan Mandir is just not the usual temples we that we find in the neighborhood around us in terms of architecture and layout.
 Its layout is unusual with a huge tower attached to the temple complex and fortified walls on its perimeter.
-The temple complex also has a water storage tank.
+The temple complex also has a large water storage tank.

 You will not find vendors and shops selling offerings/Prasaad, around the temple.
 No beggars either!
 A shift from the usual scenes one gets to experience around temples in India

 Maharajah Sawai Mansingh I who ruled from Amer Fort built this temple.
 He was a devout follower of Lord Krishna.
 As per the local legend, Lord Krishna appeared in Maharajah Sawai Mansingh’s dream and instructed him to build a temple in Ambica Van.
 The region surrounding Amer Fort and Nahargarh Fort was once called Ambica Van (forest).
 It’s being claimed that Charan Mandir has Charan Chinha (foot marks) of Lord Krishna.

 The temple follows a simple symmetrical architecture and is onstructed in a non-ostentatious Rajasthani architectural style.